aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-transparent-text/_index.md

 ---
-title: Add Transparent Text
+title: Add Transparent Text In PDF File
-linktitle: Add Transparent Text
+linktitle: Add Transparent Text In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add transparent text to a PDF document using Aspose.PDF for .NET.
+description: Learn how to add transparent text in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 100
 url: /net/programming-with-text/add-transparent-text/
 ---
 This tutorial will guide you through the process of adding transparent text to a PDF document using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements